ml-archive/sanitized/README.md

 ### Post-init validation

-This type of validation is ran after the model has been initialized is useful for checking the content of fields while using Swift-native types.
+This type of validation is run after the model has been initialized is useful for checking the content of fields while using Swift-native types.

 Create a `postValidation` check by overriding the default implementation in your `Sanitizable` model.
 ```swift